 - Universal credit

-So far, all that has been offered to the self-employed, freelancers etc is that they can apply for the Universal Credit benefit without having to worry about the ‘minimum income floor’ limit.
+The Government have said that the self-employed, freelancers etc. can apply for the Universal Credit benefit without having to worry about the ‘minimum income floor’ limit.

-The amount you get is dependent on several factors, and seems complicated to work out – but is only going to be worth a few hundred pounds per month – far less than most self-employed/freelance/small business owners need to live on – and in great contrast to the £2,500/month being made available for ‘furloughed’ employees.
+The amount you can get is dependent on several factors, and seems complicated to work out (and if you have savings of over £16,000 it appears that you will not be entitled to it) – but is only going to be worth a few hundred pounds per month – far less than most self-employed/freelance/small business owners need to live on – and in great contrast to the £2,500/month being made available for ‘furloughed’ employees.

 The link to registering for Universal Credit is here: https://www.gov.uk/apply-universal-credit